learning-zone/html-basics/notes/HTML5.md

 * Quirks mode was to support websites built before standards became widely implemented.

-* quirks mode in browser allows u to render page for as old browsers.
+* Quirks mode in browser allows to render page for old browsers.
 This is for backward compatibility.

 #### Q. What's the difference between HTML and XHTML?